cryptoalgebra/Algebra/docs/Contracts/Core/AlgebraPoolDeployer.md

 Is used by AlgebraFactory to deploy pools

-*Developer note: Version: Algebra Integral*
+*Developer note: Version: Algebra Integral 1.2.2*

 **Inherits:** [IAlgebraPoolDeployer](interfaces/IAlgebraPoolDeployer.md)